tanveery/pwa-notes-app/README.md

 * **Database:** SQL Server
 * **Cloud platform:** Azure (optional)

+## PWA-Specific Code and Resources in the Project
+1. JSON-based manifest file.
+2. Reference to the manifest file in HTML.
+3. JavaScript service worker file.
+4. Initialization of service worker in HTML.

-## Manifest File
+### Manifest File
-The manifest file **manifest.json** is located in the wwwroot folder as a static resource.
-The manifest file is a basic requirement for a PWA app.
+The manifest file **manifest.json** is located in the **wwwroot** folder as a static resource.
+The manifest file is a basic requirement for a PWA app:

 ```
 {